Building Foundations for Natural Language Processing of Historical Turkish: Resources and Models

 \section{Abstract}

 { This paper introduces foundational resources and models for natural language processing (NLP) of historical Turkish, a domain that has remained underexplored in computational linguistics.
-We present the first named entity recognition (NER) dataset, {\it HisTR} and the first Universal Dependencies treebank, {\it OTA-BOUN} for a historical form of the Turkish language along with transformer-based models trained using these datasets for named entity recognition, dependency parsing, and part-of-speech tagging tasks.
-Additionally, we introduce {\it Ottoman Text Corpus (OTC)}, a clean corpus of transliterated historical Turkish texts that spans a wide range of historical periods.
-Our experimental results show significant improvements in the computational analysis of historical Turkish, achieving promising results in tasks that require understanding of historical linguistic structures.
-They also highlight existing challenges, such as domain adaptation and language variations across time periods.
-All of the presented resources and models are made available at \url{https://huggingface.co/bucolin} to serve as a benchmark for future progress in historical Turkish NLP. }
+We present the first named entity recognition (NER) dataset, {\it HisTR}, and the first Universal Dependencies treebank, {\it OTA-BOUN}, for a historical form of the Turkish language along with transformer-based models trained using these datasets for named entity recognition, dependency parsing, and part-of-speech tagging tasks.
+Furthermore, we introduce the {\it Ottoman Text Corpus (OTC)}, a clean corpus of transliterated historical Turkish texts that spans a wide range of historical periods.
+Our experimental results demonstrate prominent improvements in the computational analysis of historical Turkish, achieving strong performance on tasks that require understanding of historical linguistic structures—specifically, 90.29\% F1 in named entity recognition, 73.79\% LAS for dependency parsing, and 94.98\% F1 for part-of-speech tagging.
+They also highlight existing challenges, such as domain adaptation and language variations between time periods.
+All the resources and models presented are available at \url{https://hf.co/bucolin} to serve as a benchmark for future progress in historical Turkish NLP. }